rinshankaihou/refinedc/ANNOTATIONS.md

  - similarly, `optionalO<ty>` is syntactic sugar for  `optionalO<ty, {null}>`.
  - `struct<{layout}, ty1, ..., tyN>` builds a structure type, using the layout
    `layout` and the fields `ty1, ...,tyN`.
- - `guarded<ty>` inserts a guard (i.e., a later modality).
-Usually, the user does not have to deal with this directly, but there are cases where this is necessary.
-For example, when recursive occurences of a type appear undear an `array` type.

 # Annotations using macros